-"Te Moana Nui," formerly “Creation—A Polynesian Journey at the Sheraton Princess Kaiulani,” is now at the Pacific Beach Hotel.
-Produced by Tihati, the state’s largest entertainment company, the show is a theatrical journey of fire dancing, special effects, illusions, hula, and dances from Hawaii and the South Pacific.
-Shows are Monday, Wednesday, and Thursday (dinner show starts at $115 adults, $82 children 5–12; cocktail show $68 adults).
+Te Moana Nui, at the Sheraton Princess Kaiulani, is a theatrical journey of fire dancing, special effects, illusions, hula, and dances from Hawaii and the South Pacific.
+Shows are Sunday, Wednesday, and Friday (dinner show starts at $105 adults, $79 children 5–12; cocktail show $60 adults).

 The Performing Arts

 “Aloha shirt to Armani” is how I describe the night scene in Honolulu—mostly casual, but with ample opportunity to part with your flip-flops and dress up.

 Audiences have grooved to the beat of the Hawaii International Jazz Festival, the American Repertory Dance Company, barbershop quartets, and John Kaimikaua’s halau—all at the Hawaii Theatre, 1130 Bethel St., Downtown (www.hawaiitheatre.com; 808/528-0506).
 The theater is basking in its renaissance as a leading multipurpose center for the performing arts.
 The neoclassical Beaux-Arts landmark features a dome from 1922, 1,400 plush seats, a hydraulically elevated organ, breathtaking murals, and gilt galore.